score-spec/docs/content/en/docs/extensions/implement-ports-volumes.md

 draft: false
 ---

-Using files and volumes or serving incoming requests on selected ports helps to build real world {{< glossary_tooltip text="Workloads" term_id="workload" >}} and applications.
+Using files and volumes or serving incoming requests on selected ports helps to build real world Workloads and applications.

 In such a scenario, you'd want to express this in your `score.yaml` file.